 What Is Project THOR?

-The network is designed as a series of geographically diverse fiber loops using world class network equipment from Ciena providing unique advantages for mountain communities.
-Project THOR is able to automatically re-route traffic when a single fiber cut or other service outages occur, preventing the hours-long service interruptions which have become commonplace.
-Project THOR is the result of years of cooperative planning among local governments, a health district, a Non-Profit, and two Regional Electric Co-ops in conjunction with the Colorado state agencies enables local communities to provide a hub of affordable internet to meet local deployment needs.
-Local funding for the cooperative venture has been generously matched by two grants through Colorado Department of Local Affairs (DOLA) of $1,000,000 for network infrastructure and $270,000 to fund the first three years of fiber leased from CDOT.
-Our local Meet Me Centers (where connections come together in a local community) , Project THOR empowers the local community by bringing affordable, reliable middle mile access that will connect community organizations and be attractive to private entities to deliver competitive broadband services to community residents and businesses.Key Facts About Project THOR
+The network is designed as a series of geographically diverse fiber loops using world class network equipment from Ciena and Ekinops providing unique advantages for mountain communities allowing Project THOR to automatically re-route traffic when a single fiber is cut or other service outages occur, preventing the hours-long service interruptions which have become commonplace.
+Project THOR is the result of years of cooperative planning among local governments, a health district, a non-profit, and two regional electric co-ops in conjunction with Colorado State agencies allowing local communities to provide a hub of affordable internet to meet local deployment needs.
+Local funding for the cooperative venture has been generously matched by two grants through Colorado Department of Local Affairs (DOLA) of $1,000,000 for network infrastructure and $270,000 to fund the first three years of fiber leased from CDOT; these grants were matched by funds from the Meet Me Center hosts.

 - Over 400 miles of existing publicly and privately owned fiber along with newly constructed fiber to link communities to existing fiber infrastructure.